bitcoinerlab/descriptors/HARDWARE_WALLETS.md

 mainnet and `tpub` on non-mainnet networks.
 Formats such as `ypub`, `zpub`, `upub` or `vpub` are not part of this library's BitBox descriptor flow.

-## Keep Session State
+## Persist Store

 Do not store a `session` itself.
 A session contains a live device client.
-Store the `state` object instead, then pass that state back when you create the next session.
+Store the `store` object instead, then pass that store back when you create the next session.

-The state object has two jobs:
+The store object has two jobs:

 - It caches the master fingerprint and xpubs so the app does not need to ask the device every time.
 - It stores wallet policy metadata that this library needs later to display addresses or sign PSBTs for non-standard wallets.

+The store is plain JSON.
+Persist it directly with `JSON.stringify(store)` and load it with `JSON.parse(...)` before creating the next session.

 The details are slightly different by device:

-- Ledger state stores the registration receipt returned by the Ledger app (`policyId` and `policyHmac`).
+- Ledger store stores the registration receipt returned by the Ledger app (`policyId` and `policyHmac`).
 Keep it with your wallet record.
 Without it, the app cannot reuse that registered Ledger policy without registering again.
-- BitBox state stores the app-side policy mapping, including multisig account data when needed.
+- BitBox store stores the app-side policy mapping.
 The BitBox can tell whether a script config is already registered, but it does not give this library a list of wallet policies to rebuild that mapping later.

-If you drop BitBox state, you can call `registerWallet(...)` again for each wallet descriptor after reconnecting.
-The helper checks the device first, avoids duplicate on-device registration when possible, and repopulates local state.
+If you drop BitBox store, you can call `registerWalletPolicy(...)` again for each wallet descriptor after reconnecting.
+The helper checks the device first, avoids duplicate on-device registration when possible, and repopulates local store.

-If you serialize state as JSON, encode byte arrays such as fingerprints and Ledger policy ids/hmacs as hex or base64 in your app database.
+BitBox non-standard descriptors, including multisig, are registered through the generic BitBox policy config.
+Native BitBox multisig registration may be used internally later if real-device UX requires it, but the public store remains the same generic descriptor policy mapping.

 ## Build Standard Descriptors